-The same may be said of the parts concerned in respiration.
-If this act be expressly made the subject of consciousness, it will be felt to undergo some change; generally to be retarded at first, and afterwards quickened.
-But the same alterations are so readily produced in the state of respiration by other causes, and even by the effort of earnest attention applied to other parts, that the proof from this source is more equivocal, though the reality of the fact can scarcely be doubted.\ The act of yawning may be cited as a part of this function, where the effect of simple attention to the organs is very curiously

-\ The general effect of any eager act of attention, however directed in checking for a moment the movements of respiration, is a remarkable fact, and connected with many other phenomena of this great function. shown; producing complex and even violent muscular motions, in which the will and involuntary powers are concurrently engaged.
+generally to be retarded at first, and afterwards quickened.
+But the same alterations are so readily produced in the state of respiration by other causes, and even by the effort of earnest attention applied to other parts. that the proof from this source is more equivocal. though the reality of the fact can scarcely be doubted.
+The general effect of any eager act of attention, whatever its object, in checking for a moment the movements of respiration, is indeed a remarkable circumstance, and connected with many other phenomena of this great function.
+The act of vawning may be cited as an instance more directly in point, where the effect of simple attention to the organs is very curiously shown; producing complex and even violent muscular motions, in which the will and involuntary powers are concurrently engaged.
 The actions of coughing and sneezing give similar illustrations of the fact; the attention here being generally excited by some local irritation already existing.

 A similar concentration of consciousness on the region of the stomach creates in these parts a sense of weight, oppression, or other less definite uneasiness; and whenever the stomach is full appears greatly to disturb the digestion of the food.
 This portion of the body is well known to be singularly under the influence of all mental emotions; and it is difficult, as we have seen, so far to individualize or simplify the act of attention, as to remove it wholly out of this class.
-Yet experiment, which every one can make for himself, will show how readily the functions of the stomach may be altered and disturbed from this cause.
-The sensation of an uneasy weight is often almost immediate; and this is kept up, or augmented, if the mental act be continued.
-The symptoms of the dyspeptic patient are doubtless much aggravated by the constant and earnest direction of his mind to the digestive organs, and the functions going on in them.
-Feelings of nausea may be produced, or greatly increased, in this way; and are often suddenly relieved by the attention being directed to other The proofs of this are frequent and familiar, objects. especially in the incidents of sea-sickness, which afford much curious illustration of the matter before us.
+Yet experiment, which every one can readily make for himself, will show how greatly the functions of the stomach may be altered and disturbed from this cause.
+The sensation of an uneasy weight is almost immediately produced by the attention solicited to the epigastrium after food; and this effect is kept up, or augmented, if the mental act be continued.
+The symptoms of the dyspeptic patient are exceedingly aggravated by the constant and earnest direction of his mind to the digestive organs, and the functions going on in them.
+Feelings of nausea, again, may be produced, or greatly increased, in this way; and are often suddenly relieved by the attention being directed to other objects.
+The proofs of this are frequent and familiar, especially in the incidents of seasickness, which afford much curious illustration of the matter before us.

-All parts of the alimentary canal are probably subject, though more obscurely, to the same influence.
+All parts of the alimentary canal are probably subject, though more obscurely than the stomach, to the same influence.
 Sensations occur of which we were not before conscious; and the actions of the lower bowel in particular, where voluntary and involuntary functions are combined, are obviously excited and quickened by this cause.
 Such also, and even more remarkably, is the case with the bladder.
-Without any direct need from repletion, it is always more or less solicited to act, by the attention directed to it-this sensation, even when painful in degree, ceasing wholly for a time if the mind be diverted to other objects.
+Without any direct need from repletion of the organ, it is always more or less solicited to act, by the attention directed to it; - this sensation, even when urgent in degree, ceasing wholly for a time if the mind be diverted to other objects.
 The generative organs furnish illustrations of similar kind, and to the same effect.

 The organs of articulation and deglutition are variously subject to the same influence.
 The act of swallowing, for instance, becomes manifestly embarrassed, and is made more difficult, by the attention fixed upon it when the morsel to be swallowed comes into contact with the part.
-This effect depends in part, probably, on the conjunction of voluntary and involuntary action in the same function; a combination always producing very complex and curious phenomena, the right analysis of which give us guidance to many most important results, both in physiology and pathology.
+This effect depends in part, probably, on the conjunction of voluntary and involuntary action in the same function; a combination always producing very complex and curious phenomena, the right analysis of which gives us guidance to many most important results, both in physiology and pathology.